 The policies and procedures set forth by the Board of Trustees are carried out through Navarro College’s presidents and vice presidents.
 These administrators are responsible for day-to-day college operations and oversee Navarro College’s five locations.

 Dr. Kenneth Martin, President, Ellis County Campuses

-Dr. Bruce Tabor, Vice President of Operations and Advancement
+Dr. Harold Housley, Vice President of Institutional Advancement and Operations

 Mr. Jim Jones, Vice President of Finance & Administration

 Ms. Marcy Ballew, Associate Vice President of Human Resources